Ziling-Wu/Quantitative-3D-structural-analysis-of-the-cellular-microstructures/README.md

 <img src="https://github.com/Ziling-Wu/Quantitative-3D-structural-analysis-of-the-cellular-microstructures/blob/master/Images/Fig1.png" width=300 align=centered><br/>

 # Demonstration
 The main code is put in the folder 'Code' under this repository.
-For the data, please download from this shared [Google Drive folder](https://drive.google.com/drive/folders/1aF0AjVVsmUzeQXLO4210gLvbiKOcbcx0?usp=sharing) and put under folder 'Code'.
+For the data, please unzip the 'Binary' folder under the 'Code/Data' folder.
 The 3D redndering of the provided dataset is shown as below.

 <img src="https://github.com/Ziling-Wu/Quantitative-3D-structural-analysis-of-the-cellular-microstructures/blob/master/Images/binary.png" width=300 align=centered><br/>
 In the first part 01_main_dataprocessing.m, network registration is performed based on binarized 3D volume; In the second part 02_main_dataAnalysis.m, multi-scale feature extraction and data visulization are performed based on the registered network, including<br/>